art-solopov/tmux-launcher/README.md

 It should run on any Unix-like system that supports mruby, understands `fork`, `execvp`, `execlp` and `pipe`.

+# Building

+You'll need gcc and ruby for building.
+Clone the repository and run `rake`.
+It should install mruby for you, link the build configuration and build everything.

 # Contributing

 Contributions welcome!
 Just don't be an ass to other contributors.